 Each standard semester long course is designed to be completed in approximately 90 hours (average of 5-6 hours per week), by the end of posted term dates.
 Accelerated terms, including summer, require proportionally more hours of work per week.

-This course is delivered entirely online (except science labs), including weekly live sessions.
+This course is delivered entirely online (except science labs), including weekly live classes.
 Assignments, announcements, communications, discussions, grades, and resources will be accessible in the Canvas Learning Management System (LMS).

-Live sessions provide students an opportunity to gain deeper understanding of course content and to connect with their teacher and one another.
-When students are unable to attend a live session, they must communicate with their teacher in advance, before the weekly scheduled meeting.
+Live classes provide students an opportunity to gain deeper understanding of course content and to connect with their teacher and one another.
+When students are unable to attend a live class, they must communicate with their teacher in advance, before the weekly class occurs.
 With teacher approval, students may watch the recording and complete associated tasks in order to receive participation credit.
 Failure to receive teacher approval will result in a student receiving 0 participation credit for that week.

 While Oaks Christian Online allows students to work at their own pace on a weekly basis, there are still expectations regarding due dates and continual student progress.
 OC Online has a late/missing assignment policy that allows students to work a flexible schedule within the course structure while still maintaining academic integrity, comprehension of the material, and effective time management.